 Fati lives with her grandmother.
-Her duties at home include carrying water, helping in the kitchen and running errands.
+At home, duties include carrying water, helping in the kitchen and running errands.
+Her grandmother is sometimes employed as a farmer.
 There are 3 children in the family.
-Her grandmother is sometimes employed as a farmer.

-Please remember Fati in your prayers.
-Your love and support will help her to receive the assistance she needs to grow and develop.
+Your love and support will help Fati to receive the assistance she needs to develop her potential.
+Please pray for her.

 Fati lives on the plains of Anfoe, home to approximately 600 residents.
 Typical houses are constructed of cement floors, brick walls and tin roofs.
 The primary ethnic group is Mafis and the most commonly spoken language is Ewe.